RebelToolbox/RebelDocumentation/tutorials/2d/2d_sprite_animation.rst

 Summary
 -------

-These examples illustrate the two classes you can use in Godot for 2D animation. ``AnimationPlayer`` is a bit more complex than ``AnimatedSprite``, but it provides additional functionality, since you can also animate other properties like position or scale.
+These examples illustrate the two classes you can use in Rebel Engine for 2D animation. ``AnimationPlayer`` is a bit more complex than ``AnimatedSprite``, but it provides additional functionality, since you can also animate other properties like position or scale.
 The class ``AnimationPlayer`` can also be used with an ``AnimatedSprite``.
 Experiment to see what works best for your needs.